Corysia/squeakers/README.md

 - WASD or Arrow keys to move
 - Right click and drag the mouse to pan the camera
-- Shift-F to toggle Fullscreen mode
+- Ctrl-Shift-F to toggle Fullscreen mode

 ## How to build